Józef Arkusz

+Biography

 Józef Arkusz was born on 18 March 1921 in Peratyn, Tarnopol Voivodeship (modern day Chervonohrad Raion, Lviv Oblast).
 His family moved to Lviv in the early 1930s.
 During World War II he took part in the underground movement Armia Krajowa, for which he was awarded the Officer's Cross of the Order of Polonia Restituta.
 Following the war, he moved to the industrial city of Łódź, in central Poland, where he began studying biology.

 He attended the University of Poznań, and received a degree in Biology in 1950.
 He furthered his education by attending and graduating from the Łódż Film School in 1953.

 He worked on minor films and projects until the 1960s when he began to be noticed by the international community.
 At this point, his career took off and he made some of his most famous educational films.
 Working at the Educational Film Studio (Wytwórnia Filmów Oświatowych) in Łódż, he created General Topic Films (Filmy Oświatowe), and is credited as being one of the most influential Polish documentary filmmakers.
 He pioneered new methods of filming and documentary production, which are now used as standard practice around the world.
 His film topics included technical and biological specialties and focused on new biological advances of the modern age.

 He died in Łódź, Poland on Monday 19 June 1995.